cronvel/terminal-kit/doc/high-level.md

 	* echoChar `string` or `true` if set, all characters are replaced by this one (useful for password fields), if true, it is replaced by a dot: •
 	* default `string` default input/placeholder
+	* cursorPosition `integer` (default: -1, end of input) set the cursor position/offset in the input, negative value starts from the end
 	* cancelable `boolean` if true (default: false), it is cancelable by user using the cancel key (default: ESC), thus will return `undefined`.
 	* style `Function` style used, default to the terminal instance (no style)